abhinabmondal/ML-Project-ASP-Infotech/README.md

 # 🎯 Object Detection using Python & ML Libraries

 This repository contains the Machine Learning Project on Object Detection, developed during my internship at ASP-InfoTech Pvt.
-Ltd., Durgapur, West Bengal.
+Ltd, Durgapur, West Bengal.

 The project was a group project, carried out under the guidance of Mr. Harishankar Chatterjee.